loloa/EssentialFeed/README.md

 - Delete
     - Empty cache does nothing (cache stays empty and does not fail)
-    - Inserted data leaves cache empty
+    - Inserted data, leaves cache empty
     - Error (if possible to simulate, e.g., no write permission)

 - Side-effects must run serially to avoid race-conditions (deleting the wrong cache... overriding the latest data...)